googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![Combined effects of a transformation nested within the child sub-graph of another transformation.](images/colr_transform_glyph_transform_gradient.png)

-**Figure 5.40 Combined effects of a transformation nested within the child sub-graph of another transformation.**
+**Figure 5.40 Combined effects of a transformation nested within the child sub-graph of another transformation**

 While the PaintTransform and PaintVarTransform tables support several types of transforms, addition paint formats are defined to support specific